How to remove a device from Circle management

 - Remove the Circle app from the device by uninstalling the app from the device.

 How do I add back a device that I've removed?

 If the device is a mobile iOS or Android device, you can add a device to Circle by setting it up with the kid app (Circle Parental Controls only).

 - To speed up the device reconnecting you can reboot the device and open a couple of websites while it's connected to your home network that Circle is managing.
-Afterwards the device will appear in your Circle app's device list.
+Afterwards, the device will appear in your Circle app's device list.

 - If the device still doesn't appear rebooting your router by powering it on and off, and rebooting Circle then waiting 15 minutes.

 After the device appears again you can tap on it and then "Assigned to..." to change what profile it is assigned to.
 (Note: For the Circle 1st generation device all devices will be assigned to the Home profile.
 For Circle Parental Controls you can control where devices are assigned by default: whether in the home profile or as unmanaged.)